-Your employees can be classified in different ways based on their salary and the type of work that they do.
-Once you determine your employee's correct classification, make sure their status is entered correctly in your account.
+Employees are classified depending on their salary and the type of work that they do.
+Once you determine your employee's correct classification, please ensure their status is entered correctly in your account.

 Hourly/Eligible for overtime (Hourly/Non-exempt)